A complex industrial tool that feels as easy as a consumer app.

 By working closely with the Honeywell engineers in an Agile framework, we were able to respond to challenges and changes as they arose, while always moving closer towards the features that users needed and wanted.

-What it means to be best-in-class
+What it means to be for the Honeywell SmartLine tool to be best-in-class

-Responsive and seamless
+Responsive and seamless.

 The configuration tool leverages modern web technologies and techniques—including WebGL and Responsive Design—to deliver a seamless, easy-feeling experience across multiple screens and devices while reducing customer error.